microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 ## Scenario

 You are deploying a new Azure SQL Database for a proof of concept.
+You need to learn how to deploy, explore, manage, and optimize the deployment.
+The deployment must meet the following requirements:

 ### Logical Server requirements